 Expiration dates on COVID-19 test kits are the end of their “shelf life.”
 Similar to expiration dates on groceries and medicines, an expiration date on a home test kit represents the latest date the manufacturer can guarantee that the result will be as accurate and reliable as when first produced.

 When developing their tests, each manufacturer performs stability studies to determine how long the kit can be used before there’s too great a risk of invalid or false results.
-Some of the components in the tests may break down over time, so, unfortunately, they can’t be used indefinitely.
+Some of the components in the tests may break down over time, so, unfortunately, they can’t be used forever.

 Why COVID-19 tests are able to have extended expiration dates